VucaCanvas

 Our mettle is being radically stress-tested now.
 What used to be hypotheticals – 'What if our world was dramatically altered?' – have become today’s realities.
 The global pandemic is just one of a number of social, economic and technological shocks that are creating internal whiplash for organisations and institutions of every stripe and size.

 The acronym 'VUCA' – shorthand for Volatile, Uncertain, Complex and Ambiguous – captures the zeitgeist of the times with uncanny precision.
 What organisations need now, more than ever, is shaping the capacities to lead in such a fast changing and hyper-connected world.
-Now is the best time to 'VUCA-proof' your organisation or place.

 How do VUCA proof organisations absorb and thrive to the unexpected?
-Nurturing shock-resistant organisations and places starts with understanding the capacities that can be actively cultivated to strengthen responsiveness in the face of unknowns.
+Nurturing shock-resistant organisations and communities starts with understanding the capacities that can be actively cultivated to strengthen responsiveness in the face of unknowns.

 Focusing on key capacities that have been proved to enable individuals, organisations, and urban spaces to thrive in VUCA environments, such as adaptability, sensitivity to small changes, resilience, interconnectedness, diversity, and cooperation.